 Optimizing your images & videos

 Did you know?
 When you upload videos to the story editor, it will automatically optimize videos for optimal load times.
-While this feature can be disabled in the settings, we recommend keeping it enabled.
-Video files that are too large or have an unsupported format (like

 To optimize your images: